Pedro1234-code/proot-distro/README.md

-A Bash script for managing chroot'ed Linux distributions in Linux desktops and servers.
+A Bash script for managing proot'ed Linux distributions in Linux desktops and servers.

 Forked form termux/proot-distro

 A modified version of termux/proot-distro to make it avaible on linux desktops and PCs.

-It's named proot-distro, but his engine is chroot.

 Example on how to install Ubuntu and launch shell:
 ```